 A Local Development Order streamlines the planning process, providing permitted development rights for specified types of development in defined locations.
 The Local Development Order establishes a series of parameters that must be met by anyone wishing to develop the site.

-The Gravity Local Development Order sets out a simplified planning process to facilitate the delivery of substantial commercial floorspace (up to 1 million sqm for an advanced manufacturing facility) and smart campus including a wide range of supporting uses (up to 100,000 sqm), up to 750 homes (for people principally employed on site) and associated infrastructure.
+• substantial commercial floorspace (up to 1 million square metres for an advanced manufacturing facility) and smart campus including a wide range of supporting uses (up to 100,000 square metres), up to 750 homes for people principally employed on site and associated infrastructure.

 If proposals meet the criteria, the Local Development Order means there is no requirement for any formal application for planning permission.

-If a proposal is not considered to be compliant with the parameters of r the Gravity Local Development Order, a planning application will be required.
+If a proposal is not considered to be compliant with the parameters of the Gravity Local Development Order, a planning application will be required.

 It remains the responsibility of each future occupier to ensure that all other statutory requirements are followed.